EternityForest/SG1/README.md

 Current system timestamp, either a positive real time, or negative random network time not referenced to an epoch.
 Set adj to something nonzero to add or remove time from it.

 This timestamp can change at any time, including going backwards, as it is synced with SG1.

+## Structured Message API

+SG1 defines an application layer and provides tools to encode and decode.
+Structured messages are limited to 12 bytes each and contain a set of records, each of which has a 2 byte header and may be 1,2, 4, or 8 bytes long.

+Structured messages also have a six bit "channel" used to identify different readings of the same type, like multiple analog inputs.

+### static radio.newStructuredMessage()
+Resets the structured message transmit buffer.
+The structured message TX and RX buffers are separate from radio.DATA, it is safe to send and recieve messages without fear of affecting the structured buffers.

+### uint8_t * static radio.getStructuredRecord()

+If there are any records remaining in the current recieved structured message, return one and advance the pointer, otherwise, return null.
+The current structured message is stored in a separate buffer and only updated when recieveing structured messages via decodeSG1().

+Therefore, we can safely transmit things in the middle of processing structured data, out buffer will not be overwritten like DATA can be.

+Certain commands may have built-in actions.

+### static uint8_t radio.getMessageChannel(msg)
+Given a pointer to a structured message, return it's channel number

+### static uint8_t * radio.getMessageData(msg)
+Given a pointer to a structured message, return it's data field.

+### static uint8_t radio.getMessageLen(msg)
+Given a pointer to a structured message, return it's length.

+### static uint8_t radio.getMessageType(msg)
+Given a pointer to a structured message, return it's type.

+### static float radio.getMessageFloat(msg)
+Given a pointer to a structured message, if the message if 4 bytes, interpret it as a float

+### static radio.writeStructuredRecord(uint8_t type, void * data, uint8_t len, uint8_t channel=0)

+Write a new structured record to the TX buffer.
+If it would overflow, the current contents are sent as a full SG1 packet.

+### static radio.writeTroubleCode(uint32_t code, uint8_t flags=TROUBLE_WARNING)
+Set the current most recent trouble code, add a MESSAGE_TROUBLE, and immediately flush.

+### uint32_t radio.troubleCode
+The most recent trouble code.
+Use TROUBLE_CODE_MASK to get the actual code without the flags.